HIP-904: Frictionless Airdrops

 * A list of one or more token rejections.<br/>

-* the requesting account to the treasury account for that token type.<br/>
+* transferred from the requesting account to the treasury account for that

-* After rejection the requesting account will still be associated with the token and
+* After rejection the requesting account SHALL continue to be associated

-* if token dissociation is needed then a separate TokenDissociate transaction can be used to achieve it.
+* If dissociation is desired then a separate TokenDissociate transaction

 */